DarrielKremov/insurance-chain/README.md

 - Off-chain audit trail for all actions/transactions/etc, failed or successful.
 - Use the events fired from the smart contract to push notifications and update frontend data.
 - (Especially for admin view) Have a list of claims directly instead of having to request by ID.
 Optimal would be to maintain that list in off-chain database and updating it with the smart contract events
+- Nicer handling of changing networks/accounts/etc on all sides - MetaMask, in-app, etc
 - Better look 😭